Emon-bit9/Secure-User-System/README.md

 # Secure User System

-This is a PHP-based web application demonstrating advanced cryptographic security principles for user authentication and encrypted content management.
+This is a PHP-based minimal web application demonstrating advanced cryptographic security principles for user authentication and encrypted content management.

 ## Core Components